Loading, please wait ...

 Although the loan application process for personal, payday or business loans has been simplified, once every while, your application may get rejected.

-Why a lender may reject your loan application
+Why your loan application may get rejected

 The following are some of the reasons you can be denied a loan.